jj-math-j/notes_math/arithmetic.md

 ## outstanding questions

-- given `a#b$c`, where operators # and $ have equal precedence, but # is right-associative and $ is left-associative, which operation is performed first? same question, but the expression is reversed `a$b#c`? are those mathematically valid scenarios?
+- given `a # b $ c`, where operators # and $ have equal precedence, but # is right-associative and $ is left-associative, which operation is performed first? same question, but the expression is reversed `a $ b # c`? are those mathematically valid scenarios?